 Sim Mode

 For a reconfiguration DNN, the firmware requires some memory structures to be stored in system RAM (e.g. optable, quantization parameters, misc data array), and some memory structures to be stored in BMC RAM (e.g. weights and biases).
-In the RTL Simulation environment, tools exist to quickly pre-load regions of these RAMs with constant data during initialization, and this is what is used to test the reconfigurable DNN prior to silicon tape-out.
+In the RTL Simulation and FW Simulation environments, tools exist to quickly pre-load regions of these RAMs with constant data during initialization, and this is what is used to test the reconfigurable DNN prior to silicon tape-out.

-When the output mode is “sim”, the firmware will generate two output files:
+When the output mode is “sim”, the firmware will generate three output files: